History of the Order

 The Order Knights of Pythias was founded on the evening of February 19th, 1864, in the City of Washington, District of Columbia, as a chivalric order and fraternal organization dedicated to inspiring and preserving the knightly principles of fraternal love in a country torn by civil war.

-The founder of our Order was born Henry Edwin Dwight Rathbone near Utica, New York in 1839 to prominent lawyer Justus Hull Rathbone Esq., and Sarah Elizabeth Dwight, who was herself a descendant of Jonathan Edwards.
+The founder of our Order was born Henry Edwin Dwight Rathbone near Utica, New York in 1839 to prominent lawyer Justus Hull Rathbone Esq., and Sarah Elizabeth Dwight, who was herself a descendant of philosopher and theologian Jonathan Edwards.
 When he was ten years old, his name was changed by striking out “Edwin Dwight” and prefixing his father’s name, Justus.
 He attended Mt.
-Vernon Boarding School, Cortland Academy, Carlisle Seminary, Madison University, and ultimately graduating from Colgate University in 1857.
+Vernon Boarding School, Cortland Academy, Carlisle Seminary, Madison University, and ultimately graduating at 18 years old from Colgate University in 1857.
 As a young man, Justus Henry Rathbone moved to Michigan’s Upper Peninsula.
-He was engaged as a school teacher in Central Mine, Northwest Mine, and in Eagle Harbor, Michigan.
+He was employed as a school teacher in Central Mine, Northwest Mine, and in Eagle Harbor, Michigan.
 As some of the town names suggest, these were mining settlements on Lake Superior, and besides teaching school, Rathbone had also been employed as a clerk at one of the mining companies.
 The now-historical area did not provide much entertainment for the settlers and workers at the time, with the only noteworthy social event being an annual wintertime ball.
 Most of Rathbone’s evenings were spent reading and studying.
-Eventually, Justus Rathbone and his friends formed the “Stevens Dramatic Association” named in honor of a prominent local citizen, who was so complimented by the honor that he offered the association the use of the upper story of his building free of charge.
+Eventually, Justus Rathbone and his friends formed the “Stevens Dramatic Association” named in honor of a prominent local citizen, who was so complimented by the honor that he offered the association the use of the upper story of his commercial building free of charge.
 Rathbone was selected to be the stage manager, and it was his duty to secure plays from a publisher in New York City.
 Among the many plays sent was Irish playwright John Banim’s “Damon and Pythias”.

 Rathbone had seen the play performed before numerous times, but reading it over at the schoolhouse one day after class had been dismissed, he was so taken by the story of friendship between the two title roles that it occurred to him that such friendship could and should be the basis of fraternal, secret society.
-He was then too young to be a member of most secret societies such as the Freemasons and had no experience at the inner workings of then-successful fraternal organizations, yet between the autumn of 1858 and the spring of 1859, Justus Henry Rathbone completed the first ritual of the Knights of Pythias.
+Being under 21 years of age, he was then too young to be a member of most secret societies such as the Freemasons and had no experience at the inner workings of then-successful fraternal organizations, yet between the autumn of 1858 and the spring of 1859, Justus Henry Rathbone completed the first ritual of the Knights of Pythias.
 And when the manuscript was completed, he folded it neatly, and put it away, not to be revealed to anyone until one, cold night in February, 1864.

 “‘Twas a night dark and gloomy, and the blood of brothers slain